-Sean Allen and his two sons, Derek and Brendan, are the latest generations to run this family farm near the exceptionally tidy town of Keadue (several times a winner in the annual Tidy Towns competition) and, as they say tellingly, to care for the land.
+Derek and Brendan, are the latest generation to run the Allen family farm near the exceptionally tidy town of Keadue (several times a winner in the annual Tidy Towns competition) and, as they say tellingly, to care for the land.

 The stock is all free range, fed mainly on home grown fodder when grass on the farm's limestone pastures is unavailable, and allowed to grow at nature's slow pace - and they then hang beef for at least 21 days and lamb for 7 to 10 days before butchering.

-All this care is reflected in the quality and flavour of the produce sold online.
+All this care is reflected in the quality and flavour of the produce sold in their smart farm shop and production unit in Roscommon town, at markets, and online.

-Visitors are welcome - it's about 9km/6 miles north of Roscommon town by the N61 - and there are occasional farm walks and activities such as cheese-making demonstrations; see website for news.
+Visitors are welcome to the farm by arrangement, it's about 9km/6 miles north of Roscommon town by the N61 - and there are occasional farm walks and activities such as cheese-making demonstrations; see website for news.
 You'll also meet them at Galway and Moycullen Farmers' Markets.